gomorpheus/morpheus-apidoc/source/includes/_user_sources.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the user source
+ID | The ID of the identity source

 ### JSON Parameters